 Literature and Composition

-The primary goal of the seventh- and eighth-grade courses is to begin and continue to generate enthusiasm for and appreciation of literature.
+The primary goal of the sixth- through eighth-grade courses is to begin and continue to generate enthusiasm for and appreciation of literature.
 To that end the students are presented with examples of noble, heroic characters and gripping narratives that teach the concepts of plot, characterization, setting, theme, point of view, mood, allegory and symbol.
 The students are encouraged to read carefully and to learn to argue from the text in the beginning phases of developing seminar skills.
 They increase their vocabulary by studying and using words from the texts.
 In addition to reading fine pieces of literary fiction, the students spend time developing an appreciation for and an ability to read and memorize poetry.
 This portion of the course exposes the students to many different types of poetry and they learn the meaning of various poetic terms, including rhythm, meter, rhyme, dialect, personification, alliteration, metaphor, simile, narrative ballads and free verse.
 The students are required to memorize a poem for performance in order to facilitate their working understanding of these poetic terms.

 Eighth grade reading list: Beowulf, The Hobbit, A Christmas Carol, King Arthur and His Knights of the Round Table, The Miracle Worker, Poetry.